maael/html-chain/README.md

 # html-chain
-A small javascript library to make html by chaining javascript functions.
+A super small (only 2.7kB) javascript library to make html by chaining javascript functions.